Our current politics trouble me profoundly, and I have not always been able to articulate why.

 This idea of the strange work of love is fascinating to me.
 I can’t tell you exactly what it is or what it looks like, but I think it does at least several things: the strange work of love (1) cultivates shared humanity in every encounter, whether that encounter is with a friend or an “enemy”.
 (2) It supports social structures that cultivate the unified and equal power of being.
 (3) It resists social forces that drive us apart and that confuse power with force.

-Donald Trump’s presidency frightens me, but I also believe it is an invitation for us to evolve as a country and as species.
+Our current politics frighten me, but I also believe it is an invitation for us to evolve as a country and as species.
 American politics has had a long and complicated relationship with love, power, and justice.
 We have too often in the past confused love with objectification, power with force, and justice with whatever serves our ends.

-Trump’s presidency is an extreme version of the threat of non-being that has been present frequently throughout United States history.
 It is time for us to practice love, power, and justice together and do the strange work of love.

 If you enjoyed this post, please consider sharing it on social media.